 - Current Washington University student (undergraduate, post-bacc, and graduate)

 - Visiting student from another US college or university

 - International student (with a valid F-1 or J-1 US Visa sponsored by another US university)

 Adult and Professional students may want to explore summer courses through University College.

-Pre-college students may participate in programming offered through Arts & Sciences Pre-College Programs.
+Middle/High School students may participate in programming offered through Arts & Sciences Pre-College Programs.

 How do I register?

 Registration opens March 29, 2023 through the WebSTAC registration portal for those who have a WUSTL Key.
 Visiting students will be enrolled in courses manually after their visiting student enrollment request form has been approved and payment has been received in full.